 This more active strategy involves buying mainly short- and long-term bonds and very few medium-term ones, so the portfolio looks like a barbell.
 Because of all the short bonds, you’ll have to constantly reinvest.
 The advantage of this strategy is that you get higher yields from the long bonds and flexibility from the short bonds.
 However, while the short bonds don’t have much interest rate risk, the long bonds do, and they will suffer when rates rise.
 This strategy tends to work well when rates are relatively stable.

 This active strategy is like tax loss harvesting for bonds.
 When swapping, you sell a losing bond, get a tax write-off for the loss and reinvest in another (hopefully better) bond.
-This strategy can be good when you have a bond that’s not likely to recover soon and you have other gains that you might like to offset.
-You also can use this move as an opportunity to buy a better or higher-yielding bond — improving your overall portfolio.
+This strategy can be good when you have a bond that’s not likely to recover soon, along with other gains that you might like to offset.
+You can also use this move as an opportunity to buy a better or higher-yielding bond — improving your overall portfolio.

 5. Active trading

-Bond trading usually doesn’t get the same amount of press stock investing receives, but it can still be lucrative without the potential losses associated with riskier stocks.
-Bond investing has become even easier with ETFs, which allow traders to buy bonds with specific characteristics (credit quality, yield, maturity and others) while also offering immediate diversification.
-So it’s become even easier to trade bonds, especially if you’re a beginning investor and have less money available.
+Finally, bonds provide a source of investment income — and who doesn’t love an occasional payout?
+Bond trading doesn’t get the same amount of press that stock investing receives, but it can still be lucrative without the potential losses associated with riskier stocks.
+Bond investing has become even easier with ETFs, especially if you’re a beginning investor and have less money available.